 Difference between PDEng and PhD

-Although the PDEng and PhD are both recognised as postgraduate degrees, the PDEng programme and the PhD process are not equivalent.
+Although the PDEng and PhD are both postgraduate degrees, the PDEng programme and the PhD process are not equivalent.
 The PDEng is a practical oriented professional doctorate in engineering which is better suited to the direct needs of industry, whereas the PhD focuses on scientific research.
 The three most pronounced differences between a PhD and PDEng programme are:

 - The PhD has a duration of 4 years whereas the PDEng has a duration of 2 years;